sneakykestrel/justice-for-ladder-bug/README.md

 # Justice For Ladder Bug mod for I Am Your Beast

-did you know ladders and walls fling you 27km away when you climb them sometimes (or used to depending on when youre reading this) this mod adds that as a feature because its (objectively) awesome
+did you know ladders and walls used to fling you 27km away when you climb them sometimes? this mod adds that as a feature because its (objectively) awesome

 You can customise: